 The resulting taste is electric and unique, packed with strong notes of umami and a rich, creamy mouthfeel.
 It’s the kind of comfort food you can feel good about eating without a single ounce of guilt.

 And for the lentils, I absolutely adore black beluga lentils, which are tiny black lentils that look almost like caviar once cooked (hence the name beluga).
-Unlike green, brown, or red lentils, they hold their shape well when cooked.
-And they have a delicate yet full-bodied taste, absorb other flavors really well, and pair particularly well with meaty vegetables (hi, mushrooms).
+They have a delicate yet full-bodied taste, absorb other flavors really well, and pair particularly well with meaty vegetables (hi, mushrooms).

-I love using black beluga lentils in this dish for the above-mentioned reasons.
-First, the lentils stay firm-ish in this stew, so it feels heartier and adds some textural differences (instead of having a one-note, soft, mushy stew).
+I love using black beluga lentils because the lentils stay firm-ish in this stew, so it feels heartier and adds some textural differences (instead of having a one-note, soft, mushy stew).
 And second, the lentils take on the flavors of the remaining ingredients, including the earthy, umami-packed flavors of the mushrooms, miso, and tahini.
 And bonus: black lentils, like dark-colored fruits (i.e., blackberries and blueberries) contains anthocyanin, a powerful antioxidant that prevents cellular damage caused by free-radicals. #antioxidants

-Black lentils are sold in most grocery stores (or online), but if you can’t find them, the best substitute would be French green lentils (also called Puy lentils).
-These guys are similar in size and texture to black beluga lentils and also hold their shape well when cooked.
+Substitute: black beluga lentils are sold in most grocery stores (or online), but if you can’t find them, use French green lentils (also called Puy lentils).
+They’re similar in size and texture and also hold their shape well when cooked.

 Tips for cooking this recipe